 The constant global change of our environment has severely impacted Pacific Island Nations and their habitats.
-The scientific evidence revealed that most of the Pacific Region will be uninhabited in a one to two decades.
-Currently, residents of several island nations have become "climate change refugees," and have been evacuated from their nature and dispersed to different parts of the world for a new environment.
-However, most of them find it difficult to acclimate to their new environment due to culture dissimilarities--especially language--creates a disconnect between parents/families and schools.
+The scientific evidence revealed that most of the Pacific Region will be uninhabited in one to two decades.
+Currently, residents of several island nations have become "climate change refugees," and have been evacuated and displaced from their nature and dispersed to different parts of the world for a new environment.
+However, most of them find it difficult to acclimate to their new environment due to cultural dissimilarities, especially language barriers, which creates a disconnect between parents/families and schools.
 The struggles of our PI students and their families will linger year after year if they do not have the proper resources to be successful.
 It is difficult to focus on one cause of a bigger problem without taking into consideration the whole social and economic environments of our students and their families.